 What happens after Year 5?

 Both HOT’s staffing structure and funding streams will scale up rapidly in Year 1 and continue scaling into Year 2, then stabilize over the five years.
 Our goal is that HOT’s costs will not continue to grow indefinitely.
 HOT will become increasingly financially sustainable over time (as it also is, currently), as costs stabilize and revenue generating activities increase.
-We will continue generating our own revenue through fee-for-service mapping and training projects led both by HQ and regional offices.
+We will continue generating our own revenue through fee-for-service mapping and training projects led both by global and regional offices.
 There is flexibility in the size and shape of regional hubs after Year 5 and there are several pathways for hub financial sustainability.

-How will Covid-19 affect this project?
+How will Covid-19 affect these plans?

 For more detail, read the following slides: